KosinskiLab/pyTME/doc/quickstart/postprocessing.rst

         .. note::

             |project| uses the zyx convention, like the CCP4/MRC format.
 In `IMOD <https://bio3d.colorado.edu/imod/>`_ terms, a file read by :py:meth:`tme.density.Density.from_file` with data shape 500, 928, 960, will contain 960 columns, 928 rows and 500 sections.
-Similarly, the reported Euler angles are in zyx convention (see :py:meth:`tme.matching_utils.euler_to_rotationmatrix` for reference).
+Similarly, the reported Euler angles are in intrinsic zyx convention (see :py:meth:`tme.matching_utils.euler_to_rotationmatrix` for reference).

     .. tab-item:: Alignments